OfficeDev/O365-Angular-Microsoft-Graph-Profile/README.md

 [![js-semistandard-style](https://img.shields.io/badge/code%20style-semistandard-brightgreen.svg?style=flat-square)](https://github.com/Flet/semistandard)

-The Office 365 Profile Angular sample uses the Microsoft Graph API to get user profile data from various services such as Active Directory, SharePoint, and OneDrive.
+The Office 365 Profile Angular sample uses the Microsoft Graph API (formally known as "unified API (preview)") to get user profile data from various services such as Active Directory, SharePoint, and OneDrive.

 The list of users in the Active Directory tenant appears in the sidebar.
 After selecting a user, their information, including user details, email address, hire date, manager, direct reports, and public files, are displayed in the main section of the app.
 All of this information comes from a single endpoint.